-The MTH F-3 contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
-Despite these advanced features, the F-3 is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 33).
-The F-3 locomotive is controlled by a Proto-Sound® DCRU® electronic reverse unit.
-The reverse unit operates in the same manner that all reverse units function by using forward, neutral and reverse states that are entered each time the throttle is turned on and off or by using the transformer direction switch (if so equipped).
+The RailKing Burlington Zephyr contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
+Despite these advanced features, the Burlington Zephyr is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 33).

-The F-3 locomotive is controlled by a Proto-Sound® DCRU® electronic reverse unit.
+All models are controlled by a Proto-Sound® DCRU® electronic reverse unit.
 The reverse unit operates in the same manner that all reverse units function by using forward, neutral and reverse states that are entered each time the throttle is turned on and off or by using the transformer direction switch (if so equipped).
+See Fig. 1 for the location of the lock-out switch.